cmerinos/ItemanalTools/README.md

 -   **Deviation of observed correlations from a reference value**
 -   **Associations between items and categorical grouping variables**
 -   **Summary of item-level association coefficients**
--   **Corcordance and differences tests for multiple items**
+-   **Concordance and differences tests for multiple items**

 The package is aimed at researchers and practitioners conducting scale development, validation, and item refinement using both classical and modern psychometric methods.
-Especialmente recomendado para obtener evidencias del comportamiento estadistico de los items dentro de un marco de validez de contenido con foco cuantitativo.
+It is especially recommended for obtaining evidence on the statistical behavior of items within a content validity framework, with a focus on quantitative indicators.

 ## Installation